dechamps/yabe/CodeExamples/Wheather2_to_Bacnet/Readme.txt

 You must first creates a user account into http://www.myweather2.com/ in order to get a UserAccessKey : see Developper Zone for a 2 Day Forecast Weather API access.
+It's free of charge for basic services.

 You have to modify and add information into the registry : have a look to the .Reg file (UserAccessKey, Latitude, Longitude must be modified).

-On a Win32 only PC, removes Wow6432Node from the .reg file entry :
+On an old Win32 only PC, removes Wow6432Node from the .reg file entry :
 	[HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Wheather2_to_Bacnet]
 	changes by
 	[HKEY_LOCAL_MACHINE\SOFTWARE\Wheather2_to_Bacnet]